-- · Documenting types of migration paths. - Providing a function to offload WebSphere for z/OS configuration data and later reload that data into a new or existing configuration. - Managing environment variables in a central location, the system management database, so that there is no confusion about where to go for authoritative configuration data. - Supporting differing functional levels of WebSphere for z/OS within the same network or within the same OS/390 or z/OS sysplex while you perform an orderly migration of the WebSphere for z/OS run time from one functional level to another.
-We assume this migration happens over a relatively short period of time, perhaps weeks. - Allowing differing functional levels of WebSphere for z/OS to run within the same network or within the same OS/390 or z/OS sysplex for long periods of time (for example, during the time an older release of WebSphere for z/OS is still supported by service).
+- Documenting types of migration methods. - Providing a function to off-load WebSphere for z/OS configuration data and later reload that data into a new or existing configuration. - Managing environment variables in a central location, the system management database, so that there is no confusion about where to go for authoritative configuration data. - Supporting differing functional levels of WebSphere for z/OS within the same network or within the same z/OS or OS/390 sysplex while you perform an orderly migration of the WebSphere for z/OS run time from one functional level to another.
+We assume this migration happens over a relatively short period of time, perhaps weeks.